Meningococcal disease

 - young people aged 14 to 19

-- Aboriginal children up to the age of 2
+The meningococcal B vaccine is free for Aboriginal children up to the age of 2 and people with certain medical conditions.

-It will be part of the:
+This will be part of the:

-- childhood immunisation schedule for infants 6 weeks to 12 months
+- childhood immunisation schedule for infants 6 weeks to 12 months old

 - school-based vaccination program for year 9 students

-- catch up vaccination program for children under 2 years and adolescents aged 15 years to 19 years.
+- for children under 2 years old and adolescents aged 15 year to 19 year old

-- community care centres
+- through GPs, pharmacies, community care centres and remote health services.

 More information

 For more information, read the meningococcal disease fact sheet PDF (580.0 KB).
-You can also call your nearest Centre for Disease Control.

 Give feedback about this page.